mbottini/domletters/README.md

 ## Build and Run

-(*These instructions are for a compiled language like C++.
-For an interpreted language like Python, delete these instructions and use those below.*)

 To build the program, type `make`.
-This runs `mvn package`.
+This runs `mvn package` to build the jar.
+The jar is located in `target`.

 To run the program once it is built, type